 Scale scores and proficiency levels provided here are from the National Assessment of Educational Progress (NAEP).
 NAEP is administered by the U.S. Department of Education with the results provided on The Nation’s Report Card.
 The exam is given to randomly selected students from every state in the country to provide an accurate and representative sample of each state’s student population.

-Spending Per-Pupil is based on 2009 data reported by the Census Bureau (most recent available data) for current spending, which does not include expenditures for Capital and Debt.
+Spending Per-Pupil is based on 2012 data reported by the Census Bureau (most recent available data) for total spending.